evanbattaglia/tabry/LANGUAGE_REFERENCE.md

   However, multiple flags with one dash (`-ab` => `-a -b`) are not yet supported.

+Some of this documentation (titles, descriptions) are not currently used in the Rust tool used for completions, but rather are only used in the Ruby tabry library, for the purposes of creating your own CLIs.

 # Getting started
 Here is a very simple CLI definition: